The thought of a looming transaction can be a stressful time for employees on both the buyer and target company sides.

 - Wage disparities: It’s probable that there will be several wage disparities that existed between the two merging companies.
 Employees will talk about these and even seemingly small disparities have the potential to cause major resentment.

 - General disillusionment: Change itself can be a source of disillusionment among employees.
 The nature of M&A is that some employees just aren’t going to bet behind it - for a myriad of reasons.

-This is only to focus on the negative, of course.
 There are also several positive impacts that mergers and acquisitions have on employees and these are the ones that your change manager will be looking to emphasize and indeed, exploit.
-These include: